codastream/printf_test/README.md

 # printf_test
 A simple main file to test printf.
-This is main file I have been using to test my printf project.
+This is the main file I have been using to test my printf project.

 ### How to use it?
 compile the main with your project.